MoarVM/MoarVM/docs/arg-passing.markdown

 be to keep a global store of these and intern them, fixing up all of the references to them at bytecode loading time.)

-The argument data itself is more sutble.
+The argument data itself is more subtle.
 A simple approach would be to allocate the argument data array per call, but that's too much allocation for the common case.
 Thus each callframe, along with its working space, also allocates an amount of space equal to that required by the most